erithmetic/socket.io-ruby/README.markdown

 Optionally, SocketIo.routes can take a path.
 The default is `/socket.io`.

 Throw that in with some [Thin](http://code.macournoyer.com/thin/) or [Rainbows](http://rainbows.rubyforge.org), and you've got yourself a websocket server!

+Note that you'll need to configure cramp's websocket adapter to use thin or rainbows:

+    # config.ru

+    Cramp::Websocket.backend = :rainbows  # or :thin

 Here's the client-side code to make it all happen:

     <script type="text/javascript" src="socket.io-client.js"></script>
     <script type="text/javascript">